Skip to Content

 It could be difficult to get a mortgage before a divorce is final.
 Temporary support amounts could change.
 Also, you may not have six months of alimony or child support receipt.

-In these cases, you may have to wait for a final divorce decree, receive six months of payments, then apply for the mortgage.
+In these cases, you may have to wait for a final divorce decree, receive six months of payments, and then apply for the mortgage.

 Recent Divorce or Separation